 What separates these tights from others, for a cyclist, is the four-way stretch.
 The Oslo’s are built to move with a cyclist’s typical movements, not constriction on the pedal stroke.
 Other compression tights don’t have this feature, and are not usually cycling-specific in their build.

-Value: For a price of $99, a Garneau tight is not cheap, but it is a good value.
+Find the tights here.
+For the price, a Garneau tight is not cheap, but it is a very good value.
 In this market, you could say you get what you pay for.
 What a lesser tight won’t have is the Heatmaxx technology or the four-way panel stretching, both features making this pair of tights a cut above for cyclists.
 Because their shape holds up so well over time, and they maintain their warming capabilities over many repeated washings, the cost-per-use of Garneaus is excellent.
 It probably is better than the cost-per-use of lesser garments when you factor in that they won’t last as long.